June 2004 (Part 3)

 If all other things were equal, a person who has taken my Intensive Chi Kung Course before taking my Intensive Shaolin Kungfu Course or my Intensive Taijiquan Course, will be a better martial artist than another person who only takes my Intensive Shaolin Kungfu Course or Intensive Taijiuqan Course.
 Nevertheless, to save cost, those interested in combat efficiency may straightaway attend my Shaolin or Taijiquan course, without having to attend my chi kung course.

 They will also attain excellent health from my Shaolin and Taijiquan courses.
-Our Shaolin Wahnam philosophy is excellent health first, then combat efficiency.
+Our Shaolin Wahnam philosophy is excellent for health first, then combat efficiency.
 This is also logical.

 Those who are fit but not healthy, like many external martial artists are, may still become very good fighters.
 But if they aim for the highest level in combat efficiency, they must have excellent health, not only physically but also emotionally, mentally and spiritually.
 Someone who is very powerful and can apply effective fighting techniques, but sustains internal injury, is aggressive in disposition, harbours hatred towards his opponent, or is angry at himself — which are examples of physical, emotional, mental and spiritual illness — cannot attain the highest level of martial art.